PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 Suitable for personal monitoring and widely used in primary care and mental health settings.

-5. How Depression Screening Works
+5. How PHQ-9 Test Works

-PHQ-9 Symptom Rating Scale
+PHQ-9 Test Symptom Rating Scale

 Higher scores suggest more severe symptoms and may indicate the need for professional evaluation.